 Emergency room physicians may authorize temporary disability for no more than 14 days when they refer the patient to a primary care physician.
-If an emergency room physician sees a patient in his or herthe physician's private practice apart from their duties as an emergency room physician, the physician may be the attending physician.
+If an emergency room physician sees a patient in the physician's private practice apart from their duties as an emergency room physician, the physician may be the attending physician.